-A regenerative community gathering at the park, featuring Indigenous artists, live performance, films, environmental justice talks, and more…
+A regenerative community gathering at the Stoneview Nature Center featuring Indigenous artists, dance performances, films, environmental justice talks & more!

-SOL is a multidisciplinary storytelling initiative that illuminates local environmental justice issues via a community gathering, art share, and discussion.
-Initiated in 2021 by Invertigo’s then Community Engagement Manager – and now Curator! – Rosa Lisbeth Navarette, SOL explores our relationship to identity, ancestry, and the local lands we inhabit by creating accessible avenues of understanding through dance, film, and poetry.
+SOL is a multidisciplinary storytelling initiative that illuminates local environmental justice issues through community gathering, art sharing, and dialogue.
+Initiated in 2021 by Invertigo’s then Community Engagement Manager—and now Curator!—Rosa Lisbeth Navarrete, SOL explores our relationship to identity, ancestry, and the local lands we inhabit through accessible experiences in dance, film, and poetry.

 This project was made possible with support from California Humanities, a non-profit partner of the National Endowment for the Humanities.
 SOL 2023 is also made possible in part by the City of Culver City and its Cultural Affairs Commission, with support from Sony Pictures Entertainment and the Culver City Arts Foundation.